 Give perspective.
 The US feels unstable at the moment, but the political forces at work are part of a much larger cycle as I see it.
 This isolationism we are experiencing is not a movement unique to the US, other countries are experiencing a similar thing right now.
 Ideologies tend to come in waves.
 With all of the history I’ve learned in my travels, I can see the patterns and connections.
 This moment in history is similar to the nationalism that swept 19th century Europe.
 For better or worse.

 Open up to other views.
 As an American that is also a European, I can see the merits of opposing views.
 Maybe that’s more because I’m a middle child.
-But I do like to try and challenge travelers to leave their biases at the airport and see things through a new lense.
+But I do like to try and challenge travelers to leave their biases at the airport and see things through a new lens.
 It’s pretty fascinating to find out what other cultures really think about us.
 You’d be surprised.

 That’s how I see my role in these strange times.

 Don’t be afraid to talk to locals about politics.
 It seems that discussing politics in the US is always way too touchy and sensitive to go near.
-Nobody wants to start an arguement or offend anyone else.
+Nobody wants to start an argument or offend anyone else.
 But that’s not how it is abroad.
 People in other countries love political debate.
 In Italy, I’m not sure what anyone would do with their time if they weren’t allowed to talk politics.

 My experience abroad recently tells me one thing- the world wants an explanation.
 They don’t understand what’s going on in the US.
 People you meet may ask you.
 No matter how you voted, be prepared to talk about it.
 Don’t change the subject and don’t be ashamed, the more we can explain our positions the better off we all are.
 Mutual understanding is the foundation of peace.